The Table Is Set for the Florida Blue Health Innovation Pitch Competition, Five from USF Among the Finalists

 Innovative ideas, presented by some of the USF entrants, range from apps and software to help those afflicted with mental illness cope with their conditions to programs that help ailing veterans to products that ease postpartum depression.

 The field of competitors was culled from 59 applicants representing 17 universities from across the state of Florida.
 In all, 26 finalists were chosen, forming 12 teams.
-Besides the seven finalists from the University of South Florida, pitch competitors come from a wide range of public universities, including Florida State, Florida Polytechnic, Florida Atlantic, Florida International, North Florida and Central Florida.
+Besides the five finalists from the University of South Florida, pitch competitors come from a wide range of public universities, including Florida State, Florida Polytechnic, Florida Atlantic, Florida International, North Florida and Central Florida.
 Students from private institutions Gannon University and Nova Southeastern University also are signed up to take part in the competition.

 A lot is at stake.
 Winners will be awarded prizes of $10,000 for first place, $5,000 for second place and $2,500 for third place.